 What Happens to Undeclared Risk Items?

 When passing through Biosecurity, if any restricted, prohibited or declarable items are found in your luggage or in your possession, which you have not declared on your Passenger Arrival Card, you may be fined an instant FJ$400.
-You are also liable for persecution with a maximum fine of FJ$20,000 and/or up to six months imprisonment
+You are also liable for prosecution with a maximum fine of FJ$20,000 and/or up to six months imprisonment

 What if Your Declared Item is Prohibited?

-If you have declared an item which is deemed to be unsafe by Biosecurity officers, then the item may require treatment at your expense.
+If you have declared an item that is deemed to be unsafe by Biosecurity officers, then the item may require treatment at your expense.
 Alternatively, you may have the option of the item being destroyed immediately or re-exported to the country of origin under Biosecurity supervision at your expense.

 Declaring Food When Arriving in Fiji

 You must declare all food that you are bringing into Fiji.
 No matter what type of food it is, you should declare it anyway.
 While some foods are allowed to pass through the border, many foods will be inspected and dealt with accordingly.
 Food that is considered a risk item will be inspected and likely destroyed if it deemed unsafe.

 Foods that are considered a risk item include: